awassef/tumor_classification/README.md

 # Tumour Classification
-We'll be classifying tumours as malignant or benign using a dataset included with sklearn.
-Note: Work in progress.
+We'll be classifying tumours as malignant or benign using the Wisconsin Breast Cancer dataset.
+Note: This is a work in progress.